okta/odyssey/packages/docs/components/button.md

 <Description>

-Be strategic in your button placement so a user has the best context.
+Be strategic in your Button placement so a user has the best context.
 For example, consider using Buttons at the end of a form or preceding them with supporting copy.

 </Description>